 Those requesting a waiver for part of their penalty

-In addition to the special rules mentioned above, there are a few other ways to have your underpayment penalty waived:
+In addition to the rules mentioned above, there are a few other ways to have your underpayment penalty waived:

 - Age 62 or older and retired or disabled.
 If you're age 62 or older and retired or disabled, you can ask to have your penalty waived for reasonable cause.
 Reasonable cause includes financial hardship or losing your physical or mental control over your faculties.